dmbarbour/glas/docs/GlasProg.md

 * unit types?
 * debug trace.
 Probably should wait until we have a clear idea of what a trace should look like.
 * debug views.
 Specialized projectional editors within debuggers.

-### Logging

-        a:((%an.log Chan MsgSel), Operation)
-        type MsgSel : Env -> Sel
-        type Chan is an embeded string

-MsgSel can fail if there is no message, or return a primary message on the data stack.
-Extensible outputs are feasible through APIs in the Env argument.
-Instead of insisting that MsgSel is a 'pure' computation, we leverage transactions and simply undo writes performed during evaluation.
-If non-deterministic, we can log multiple possible messages.

-Note that logging overlays an Operation.
-If Operation is a no-op (`%pass`), this behaves like one-off logging.
-But, in the general case, we can 'animate' the log - recompute messages at several steps.
-MsgSel cannot directly view updates to the data stack, but we can provide reflection APIs through the Env argument.

-Instead of a flat stream of text, log output might be modeled as a stream of updates to a logical tree structure, including branches for stable non-deterministic choice.
-Something like this should align better with transaction loops.

-To support ad hoc configuration, there may be per-Chan settings with guidance from both user configuration and application settings.
-Additionally, for dynamic settings, we could support per-Chan registers managed via 'sys.refl.log.\*' or similar.
-MsgSel could be conditional on these settings and registers, allowing for flexible control.

 ### Tracing (TBD)